OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-29.md

 ## 1 Chronicles 29:15

-> For we are strangers before You, and sojourners, as all our fathers were;
+> For we are strangers before You, and wanderers, as all our fathers were;
 > our days on the earth are like a shadow, without certainty.

 ---